bluebear94/zt-/README.md

 will match only phonemes that have the correct instance of a feature.
 If there are multiple constraints, then all of them must be matched to return a match.

+Enumerating matchers are also supported.
+Note that an enumerating matcher can backreference only to another enumerating matcher with the same number of phonemes listed, in which case the phoneme with the same index as the match is selected.

 Of course, matchers can be specified in `<ω>` as well.
 Such a matcher outputs the phoneme matched by the same matcher in one of `<α>`, `<λ>` or `<ρ>`